blkluv/photo_booth_sogni/README.md

 # Sogni Photobooth

 This project is a demo Sogni Node Client SDK application that leverages the Sogni Supernet to power a Photobooth application using Sogni's Instant ID Controlnet for accurate facial likeness transfer.
-It captures a webcam image or allows the user to upoad a photo, calls the **Sogni** AI generation API, and displays generated images on the screen with support for a thumbnail gallery.
-It supports desktop and mobile browser.
+It captures a webcam image or allows the user to upload a photo, calls the **Sogni** AI generation API, and displays generated images on the screen with support for a thumbnail gallery.
+It supports desktop and mobile browsers.
 Use of the Sogni API is secured by a back-end service that secures the Sogni account credentials.

 ## Features
 1. **Realtime Camera Preview**